 Where: Cij is the flow-normalized-concentration for day i and year j, gij(Q) is the probability density function of discharge (Q) for day i of year j, and w(Q,Tij) is a smooth continuous function of two variables, discharge (Q) in m3/s, and time (T) value for day i and year j.
 WRTDS uses weighted regression approach to estimate w, g(Q) is estimated with the flow-normalization approach with the assumption that discharge is stationary for any day i in a year j over the period of record (Hirsch et al. 2010).

-The flow normalized-concentrations were used to compute a flux estimation using the fallowing equation:

-f^ =86.40 c^Q (3)

-Where, f^ is the estimated daily flux, in kg/day, c^ is the estimated daily concentration in mg/l, and Q is daily discharge in m3/sec, 86.40 is the unit conversion factor.
-These estimations were then averaged and evaluated over an annual time series.